-- (c) advise the chief officer of the concerns (both orally and in writing) including providing him with a copy of the evidence collected, and provide an opportunity for the chief officer to explain his position; - (d) provide a reasonable period of time, and a reasonable amount of support for the chief officer to show that he is able to perform the required duties satisfactorily; - (e) if there is insufficient improvement, advise the chief officer that- - (i) he will be required to appear before a medical board to have his disability assessed and; - (ii) if the board confirms the disability is permanent and likely to prevent the chief officer from satisfactorily carrying out his duties, the chief officer will be required to take early retirement on medical grounds; - (f) arrange with the Chief Medical Officer to convene a medical board and assess the chief officer; and - (g) ensure that the chief officer is advised in writing of the results of the medical board in a timely manner. - (2) If after the process specified in paragraph (1) has been completed, the Chief Medical Officer confirms that the disability is permanent and likely to prevent the chief officer from satisfactorily carrying out his duties, the appointing officer may effect early retirement of the chief officer under sections 29(2) and 38 of the Law. - (3) Upon deciding to effect early retirement of a chief officer under paragraph (2), the appointing officer, at the earliest opportunity, shall- - (a) notify the chief officer that he is being retired early on medical grounds under the terms of his employment agreement; and - (b) provide the chief officer with three months' notice of the retirement. - 24.
-(1) Before determining whether to require a chief officer to retire to improve the efficiency of the civil service entity under sections 29(3) and 38 of the Law, the appointing officer, with the assistance of the Portfolio of the Civil Service as required, shall-
+- 23. (1) Before determining whether to require a chief officer to take early retirement on medical grounds under sections 29(2) and 38 of the Law, the appointing officer, with the assistance of the Portfolio of the Civil Service as required, shall - (a) collect evidence to show that the chief officer's disability is preventing the required duties from being performed in a substantial way; - (b) consult with the Official Member or Minister responsible for the ministry or portfolio to which the chief officer is appointed; - (c) advise the chief officer of the concerns (both orally and in writing) including providing him with a copy of the evidence collected, and provide an opportunity for the chief officer to explain his position; - (d) provide a reasonable period of time, and a reasonable amount of support for the chief officer to show that he is able to perform the required duties satisfactorily; - (e) if there is insufficient improvement, advise the chief officer that - (i) he will be required to appear before a medical board to have his disability assessed and;

+- (ii) if the board confirms the disability is permanent and likely to prevent the chief officer from satisfactorily carrying out his duties, the chief officer will be required to take early retirement on medical grounds; - (f) arrange with the Chief Medical Officer to convene a medical board and assess the chief officer; and - (g) ensure that the chief officer is advised in writing of the results of the medical board in a timely manner. - (2) If after the process specified in paragraph (1) has been completed, the Chief Medical Officer confirms that the disability is permanent and likely to prevent the chief officer from satisfactorily carrying out his duties, the appointing officer may effect early retirement of the chief officer under sections 29(2) and 38 of the Law. - (3) Upon deciding to effect early retirement of a chief officer under paragraph (2), the appointing officer, at the earliest opportunity, shall - (a) notify the chief officer that he is being retired early on medical grounds under the terms of his employment agreement; and - (b) provide the chief officer with three months' notice of the retirement.